PPT PPTX ODP POT ppsx

 Unlock PPTX using Python

-Removing Encryption from PPTX Presentation via Python
+Remove Encryption from a PPTX Presentation with Python

-Disabling Password Protection from PPTX using Python
+Remove Password Encryption from PPTX with Python

-loadOptions = slides.LoadOptions()
+load_options = slides.LoadOptions()

-loadOptions.password = "123123"
+load_options.password = "123123"

-pres.save("encryption-removed.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("unencrypted-presentation.pptx", slides.export.SaveFormat.PPTX)

-with slides.Presentation("write-protected-pres.pptx") as pres:
+with slides.Presentation("write-protected-presentation.pptx") as presentation:

-pres.save("write-protection-removed.pptx", slides.export.SaveFormat.PPTX)
+presentation.save("unprotected-presentation.pptx", slides.export.SaveFormat.PPTX)

 These are the steps to remove protection from PPTX files.